The wavefunction as a true ensemble: The psi -ensemble interpretation

 For simplicity we will in the following assume that the basis $|I \rangle$ is time-independent.
 This does not mean that the detector setting cannot change.
 It merely means that if the detector setting before the measurement was different from the setting at the actual measurement, then it wasn't described by $|I\rangle$.

 In quantum mechanics now, the Schr\"odinger evolution of $|\psi\rangle$ will generically result in a state that is not one of the detector eigenstates at the time of measurement.
-In this case, we assume that $|\psi(t_{\rm m}) \rangle$ is an ensemble of different $\kappa(t_{\rm m})$, that is, a distribution $\rho(\kappa(t))$ over $K$.
+In this case, we assume that $|\psi(t_{\rm m}) \rangle$ is an ensemble of different $\kappa(t_{\rm m})$, that is, a distribution $\mu(\kappa(t))$ over $K$.
 This means in the $\psi$-ensemble theory we have a map

 where ${\cal P}(K)$ is the space of all normalisable probability distributions on $K$.
 That is to say, we interpret $|\psi(t_{\rm m}) \rangle$ as an ensemble because we empirically know it corresponds to different measurement outcomes.

-The measurement then merely reveals which of the hidden variables described the actual state.
+For each pointer state $|I\rangle$, there is a subset of hidden variables, $ \{\kappa \}_I$ that will lead to this outcome.
+We will refer to these subsets $\{ \kappa \}_I$ as ``clusters''.
+The measurement reveals which cluster the hidden variable of the actual state belonged to.
+Hence, the measurement reveals some information about the hidden variable.

-The reason we have for considering this interpretation is that the wave-function update is non-local when interpreted as a physical process.
+The reason we have for considering this interpretation is that the wavefunction update is non-local when interpreted as a physical process.
 This makes it difficult to combine quantum theory with general relativity.
 If we hence introduce a $\psi$-ensemble interpretation, our motivation is to develop an underlying theory which restores locality, causality, and determinism.
-However, of course one can conceive of $\psi$-ensembles that are not local, for example Bohmian Mechanics \cite{Bohm1952Bohm}.
+Of course one can conceive of $\psi$-ensembles that are not local, but these (unsurprisingly) are not useful for restoring locality.
+Therefore, for the rest of this paper we will only consider $\psi$-ensembles that are locally causal in Bell's sense \mbox{\cite{Bell2004Speakable,cavalcanti2012bell,norsen2011john}}.